enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 [1:Minimum spanning tree]
 Is a connected subgraph H of a graph G which contains all of G's *vertices* and obtains the connectivity by selecting the edges of *minimum weight*.

-[2:Connected weighted graph]
+[2:Weighted graph]
-A graph that has numerical values assigned to edges and in which, for every two vertices *u* and *v*, there is path between them(connected).
+A graph that has numerical values assigned to edges

-For Kruskal's algorithm, only an edge-weighted graph is needed.